 Pilates has been around long enough to have become a household name.
 While many tout its benefits, others are just realizing how powerful it is in maintaining a healthy and active life as we age.
 Its creator, Joseph H. Pilates stated it best when he said, “You are only as young as your spine is flexible.”

-Have you considered trying Pilates?
+Have you considered trying this workout program?
 If so, the following information will help to guide you.

-While Pilates is truly for everybody, it’s especially important as our bodies age.
+While this exercise program is truly for everybody, it’s especially important as our bodies age.

 As we grow older, our bodies begin to bend forward, gain a slump in the shoulders, and we begin to shuffle as we walk.
 These natural inclinations can be slowed and, often, reversed.
 With exercises that focus on form, posture, and range of motions at all joints, Pilates proves to be beneficial.